linj66/code-samples/README.md

-# code-samples
-Work I've done in the past, mostly for school
+Work I've done in the past for school